Must do excursions from the capital Muscat

 1) Wadi Shab and Bimmah Sinkhole

-Wadi Shab is a very popular outdoor destination, a stunning canyon lined with palm trees including a number of hidden pools ideal for swimming.
+Wadi Shab is a top-rated outdoor destination, a stunning canyon lined with palm trees including several hidden pools ideal for swimming.

 On your way back you can stop at the Bimmah Sinkhole that is a water-filled depression, pretty much 70 meters wide and 20 m deep, filled with turquoise waters where you can swim and relax.